milktrader/Quandl.jl/README.md

 Pkg.add("Quandl")
 ````

-The `quandl` method takes 1 positional argument and currently supports two keyword arguments, `period` and 'rows`.
+The `quandl` method takes one positional argument and currently supports two keyword arguments, `period` and `rows`.
 The positional
 argument is the Quandl code for the database you wish to download.

 ````julia